David Painter went over the top.

 “Happened to collect” kind of seems like an inadequate description of what Painter, a life-long Auburn fan, has done with Bo Jackson, in the same way that “happened to play” would be an insult to what Bo Jackson did at the plate, or on the outfield wall, or between the hash marks.
 David Painter’s Bo Jackson collection is the Bo Jackson of Bo Jackson collections.

-Over the course of nearly 30 years, Painter has turned the 1,200-square-foot basement of his Greenville, South Carolina home into a veritable Bo museum, piece by fantastic piece.
+Over the past three decades, Painter has turned the 1,200-square-foot basement of his Greenville, South Carolina home into a veritable Bo museum, piece by fantastic piece.
 The collection has been featured in various newspapers.
 It’s been featured in Sports Collectors’ Digest.
 When Auburn’s athletic museum needed pieces for a display to commemorate Bo’s induction into the College Football Hall of Fame in 1998, they called Painter.

 He doesn’t know how many items he has.
 Hundreds?
 Thousands?
 (He also doesn’t know how much he’s spent on them, and he doesn’t really want to know.)
 It’s enough to tile his walls floor to ceiling with framed posters, game programs, Beckett’s guides, media guides, and Sports Illustrateds with Bo on the cover, and rare photos from almost every phase of Bo’s athletic career.
 Glass cases hold Bo’s football helmet from his junior year at Auburn and one of the bats he struck out with and broke over his thigh while batting for the Royals; those are worth the most, at least to Painter.
-But the wildest thing in there, at least visually, is the life-sized print of the photo of Bo going Over The Top, the iconic play that broke Bear Bryant’s stranglehold on the Auburn-Alabama rivalry.
+But the wildest thing in there, at least visually, is the life-sized print of the photo of Bo going Over The Top, the iconic play that broke Bear Bryant’s stranglehold on the Iron Bowl.
 And somehow, even that thing is autographed.